Zero-Shot Imitating Collaborative Manipulation Plans from YouTube Cooking Videos: DISCUSSION

 \section{DISCUSSION}

 \textbf{Limitations.} Our work is limited in many ways.
-As we observe in the post-hoc analysis section, some failures are caused by assumptions in how objects are detected or associated with hands and with other objects.
+As we observe in the post-hoc analysis section, our assumptions in how objects are associated with hands and with other objects could be limiting in the case of occlusions during collaborative actions or clutter.
+To deal with the occlusion, we could incorporate tracking modules for objects as we are using tracking modules for human hands.
 Detecting grasping types could improve the inferred associations~\cite{yang2015grasp}.
-Additionally, although the selected YouTube videos were unconstrained, they were meant to be instructional and thus relatively clear.
+Additionally, the YouTube videos were meant to be instructional and thus relatively clear.
 While our hand and object detection-based action prediction can be robust against implicit or ambiguous actions, language corpus-based commonsense reasoning will fail in infrequent cases, such as cutting food on a bowl with a spoon instead of a knife.
-Learning embeddings from cooking recipes~\cite{marin2019learning,salvador2017learning,DBLP:conf/emnlp/KiddonPZC15} or using language groundings from transcripts~\cite{huang2018finding} could address this issue.
-The current framework is currently designed for cooking tasks, with objects annotated as containers and ingredients.
-Future work includes generalizing the framework to other collaborative tasks as well, such as furniture assembly.
+Learning embeddings from cooking recipes~\cite{marin2019learning,salvador2017learning} or using language groundings from transcripts~\cite{huang2018finding} could address this issue.
+On the other hand, we find that explicitly reasoning over objects and human hands provides us a way to extract more information about object properties and the environment.
+For example, we could observe that people tend to hold the pot to stir, and they usually only handover small objects like a knife instead of a pot.
+The system is currently designed for cooking tasks, with objects annotated as containers and ingredients.
+Future work includes generalizing the system to other collaborative tasks as well, such as furniture assembly.

-More generally, the proposed framework generates actions that are executed in an open-loop manner.
-For task execution by human-robot or robot-robot teams in the real-world, we would need to monitor the environment's and human's state and adapt the robot's actions.
-In that case, learning dynamics models of objects' states could be useful~\cite{chang2019procedure}.
-In settings where human and robot share common workspaces, it would be also important to manage contingencies, such as perception/grasping failures by the robot, human mistakes, as well as to act in a way that mitigates safety risks for human teammates~\cite{lasota2017survey}.
-We find these exciting topics for future work.
+More generally, the proposed system generates actions that are executed in an open-loop manner.
+Future work will consider using the information extracted from online videos to monitor the environment and human state~\cite{chang2019procedure}, optimize sensor placement based on the actions performed in the task~\cite{nikolaidis2009optimal}, adapt robot actions and manage contingencies~\cite{lasota2017survey}.